 If you’re thinking about getting a divorce or you’ve been served with divorce papers, how do you know if you should hire a divorce attorney or not?
 Lawyers have a reputation for being expensive and saving money is a valid concern during a legal separation or divorce.

 Typically, anytime you “Do-It-Yourself” (DIY) there’s the potential to save money.
 If you have the extra time, desire, skills, and required knowledge, ‘Doing-It-Yourself’ may be an option.
-But when the stakes are high and you can end up paying more in the long run, then ‘Doing-It-Yourself’ isn’t so appealing.
+But when the stakes are high, people can end up paying more in the long run.

 Do You Have to Hire a Divorce Attorney?

+No, you don’t.
 In Minnesota, there is no law that requires you to hire a divorce lawyer.
-Therefore, you have the option to represent yourself in court during your divorce.
-When you represent yourself in court, it’s referred to as pro se.
-The latin translation being ‘on one’s own behalf’ or ‘for himself’.
+Accordingly, you have the option to represent yourself in court during your divorce.
+When you represent yourself in court, it’s referred to as pro se or “self-represented”.